RonasIT/rtkq-entity-api/README.md

 ```

 3. `clearEntityQueries` - this util can be used to remove some entity data from queries it is presented.
-   Can be useful to perform pessimistic/optimistic delete.
+   Can be useful to perform pessimistic/optimistic deletion.
 Example of use:

 ```ts
 // Some `removeFromFavorite` mutation in some `someItemApi`: